uclaioes/bayren-atlas/tutorial.md

 title: Tutorial
 ---

-These tutorials describe how to use the maps, adjustment visualizations, and compare geographies on the Profiles page.
+These tutorials describe how to use the maps, adjust visualizations, and compare data across geographies on the Profiles page.

 ## Visualization